Before You Start with AI: Value, Risk, and Safe Use

 Security therefore has to address causes, not symptoms.
 If the architecture gives an agent access to too much, adding small restrictions afterwards is only damage control.
 A safe setup starts with the right workspace, the right permissions, isolated credentials, limited tools, observable actions, and a clear rollback path.
 Otherwise, every new restriction becomes another patch on a system that was too open from the beginning.

-The real risk axis: information vs. permissions
+The real risk axis: information, permissions, and reach

 This does not mean AI should be blocked or feared.
 Quite the opposite: almost everyone who wants to work more effectively should use it.
 But using a chat window is not the same as giving an agent access to files, tools, and automated actions.